FlawlessPT/yellow-project/README.md

 - Logout;
 - Terms and conditions screen (configurable using Back office);
 - Privacy policy screen (configurable using Back office);
+- Review app;
+- Onesignal configured for push notifications;
+- Sentry for monitoring;

 Being the important code in the following files: